pombreda/lepl/doc-src/intro-2.rst

    Separator() only modifies ``&`` and ``[]``, which can lead to (at least) two surprising results.

-   First, there's nothing special added before or after any pattern that's defined.
-For that, you still need to explicitly add spaces as described earlier.  ``Separator()`` only adds spaces `between` items joined with ``&``.
+   First, there's nothing added before or after any pattern that's defined.
+   For that, you still need to explicitly add spaces as described earlier.
+   `Separator() <api/redirect.html#lepl.operators.Separator>`_ only adds spaces `between` items joined with ``&``.

    Second, if you specify `at least one` space (rather than `zero or more`) then `every` ``&`` in the separator's context `must` have a space.
 This